United States Department of Homeland Security: Trump and Biden administrations

-Biden administration

 In 2021, the Department of Justice began carrying out an investigation into white supremacy and extremism in the DHS ranks.
 DHS also halted large-scale immigration raids at job sites, saying in October 2021 that the administration was planning "a new enforcement strategy to more effectively target employers who pay substandard wages and engage in exploitative labor practices."
 In 2023, the U.S. Customs and Border Patrol began using an app which requires asylum seekers to submit biometric information before they enter the country.
 In June 2024, John Boyd, the head of the DHS Office of Biometric Identity Management, announced at a conference that the agency "is looking into ways it might use facial recognition technology to track the identities of migrant children."
 According to Boyd, the initiative is intended to advance the development of facial recognition algorithms.
 A former DHS official said that every migrant processing center he visited engaged in biometric identity collection, and that children were not separated out during processing.
 DHS denied collecting the biometric data of children under 14.

+Starting in February 2026, in the Second presidency of Donald Trump, DHS was subjected to a 76 day government shutdown, the longest agency shutdown in the history of the United States, as Democrats within Congress demanded reforms to the department.